qonto/postgresql-partition-manager/README.md

 **Features**:

-- Creation of upcoming partitions
+- Creation of upcoming partitions (as well as outdated partitions if requested)
 - Delete (or detach) outdated partitions
 - Check partitions configuration